Handeloh

-Handeloh is a municipality in the district of Harburg, in Lower Saxony, Germany.
+Handeloh is a municipality located in the district of Harburg, in Lower Saxony, Germany.

 Geography

 Location

 Handeloh lies between the rivers Seeve and Este, south of Buchholz in der Nordheide.
 The Harburg Hills lie to the northwest and the Lüneburg Heath Nature Reserve to the southeast.
 The parish belongs to the collective municipality of Tostedt, whose seat is in the village of Tostedt.